 He says " Soon thereafter in an unofficial capacity, I began assisting in recruiting African-American basketball players, particularly in the Houston area since I had graduated high school and college in Houston.
 I was well connected with the head coaches at Jack Yates, Phyllis Wheatley, Kashmere, and Worthing High Schools.
 In addition, I became an ear, mentor, and advocate for the black basketball players that were recruited to the UT basketball program.
 Tyrone Johnson, James Price, Phillip Davis, Ed Johnson, Ovie Dotson, Gary Goodner, and Johnny Moore were players that I offered a mentoring and understanding presence.
 I can honestly say that Leon Black was just as concerned about these young men as human beings as well as basketball players.
 Please understand the challenge of the times for all concerned.
 I remember sitting in Ovie Dotson’s home in San Antonio and assuring his mother that I would look out for her son as she had concerns about him attending UT.
 I was true to my word.
 A few years prior the same was true for Tyrone Johnson, a juco transfer from Tyler JC, as I sat in his home in East Austin assuring his mother that I would look out for Tyrone as she had similar concerns about him attending UT.
 Again, I was true to my word.
 Tyrone and I remained close friends until his sudden death in 2001.
 It’s important to understand the negative image that UT had in the African-American community at that time and the very real concerns that parents possessed.
 We were pioneering and blazing trails in uncharted territory for UT'.

-Coach Black said that The UT Administration, coaches, and donors were all aware of these recruiting handicaps and for the next 10 years focused on correcting all of these liabilities.
+Coach Black said that The UT Administration, coaches, and donors were all aware of these recruiting and structural handicaps and for the next 10 years focused on correcting perceptions and facilities.

 Coach Black leaves A legacy that is deep, wide, but unheralded.